mike-north/ember-octane-workshop/notes/03-parameterized-components.md

 }
 ```

 Ember calls values that are passed into a component from the outside world in this fashion [`named args`](https://github.com/emberjs/rfcs/blob/master/text/0276-named-args.md).
 We can recognize these named args in a template because they always begin with an `@` sign.

 ## ⌨️ Task: Parameterizing `<ChannelHeader />`

-Let's start with our `<ChannelHeader />` component, parameterizing the channel's `title` and `description`.
+The goal of this task is to modify `<ChannelHeader />` such that we can pass in a title and description of our choice.

 in [`app/templates/components/channel-header.hbs`](../app/templates/components/channel-header.hbs)